moorepants/dissertation/delftbicycle.rst

 :ref:`figKnee`.
 A third observation was that the rider actuated the handlebars with higher amplitudes at lower speeds than at higher speeds.

-.. todo:: Add the knee figure.
+.. todo:: Add the knee figure and a video.

 This third observation is confirmed by the measured steer angle data.
 Figures :ref:`figSteer20` and :ref:`figSteer5` show the time history of the steer angle